CeciliaSwe/portfolio-3rd/README.md

 - Entering a character not matching the given options will prompt the user to pick one of the given options.
 Lower case letters y/n are accepted:
 ![Invalid]()

+## Validation

+All code has been run through the [PEP8](http://pep8online.com) online checker to validate the Python code.

 ## Data model